YDK-Solutions/ydk/sdk/python/docsgen/ydk.types.rst

 	Bases: :class:`object`

 	Marker class used to mark nodes that are to be deleted.

+	Assign DELETE object to a mark a leaf for deletion.
+A CRUD update operation will delete the leaf from the device it is on.

 .. py:class:: ydk.types.Decimal64(str_val)